 4. Deploy the cascade — call cheap model first; if confidence exceeds threshold, return; otherwise call frontier model

 A well-calibrated cascade typically escalates 15–35% of queries to the frontier model, with the remainder handled by the cheaper alternative.
 Starting escalation rate above 50% usually indicates the threshold is too conservative; below 5% often means the threshold is too permissive.
+For compounding savings, apply prompt compression to the inputs before either model in the cascade processes them.

 "The hardest part of model routing is not the engineering — it's defining what 'good enough' means for each task type on your specific production data.
 Once you have that, the routing logic is straightforward."